 Orange County National Golf Center and Lodge

-At this wide-open complex (922 acres, unspoiled by houses—atypical around here), fees peak at $89 for 18 holes, depending on time of year and day of the week (Mon–Thurs are cheapest).
-Holes have five sets of tees, allowing you to choose a game that ranges between 7,300 yards and a little over 5,000.
-It’s among the developments north of Walt Disney World.
+At this wide-open complex (922 acres, unspoiled by houses—atypical around here), holes have five sets of tees, allowing you to choose a game that ranges between 7,300 yards and a little over 5,000.
+Golf Channel’s Matt Ginella put it on top of his list of must-do Orlando courses.
+It’s just north of Walt Disney World and it’s cheapest early in the week.

 Royal St. Cloud Golf Links

-Aiming to recall Scotland’s great links—there’s even a stone bridge that looks like it was built during the days of William Wallace, not in 2001—this modest club, 25 miles east of Disney, charges $19–$22 for morning fees.
-Its fairways are noted for being wide, well groomed, and firm, and planners promise you’ll use “every club in the bag.”
+Aiming to recall Scotland’s great links—there’s even a stone bridge that looks like it was built during the days of William Wallace, not in 2001—this affordable club, 25 miles east of Disney, has fairways that are noted for being wide, well groomed, and firm, and planners promise you’ll use “every club in the bag.”

 Timacuan Golf and Country Club

 There are five sets of tees, adapting this exceptionally well-groomed course from 7,000 to 5,000 yards, and unusually, designers were careful to leave its handsome Old Florida features (undulating fairways, Spanish moss, wetlands) mostly intact.
 Only 3 holes are riddled with water, which might make it easier for kids.
-The greens were renovated in 2013.
 Lake Mary is 10 miles north of downtown.

-* Disney’s Winter Summerland (outside Blizzard Beach, Walt Disney World; [tel] 407/939-7529; $12 adults, $10 kids; daily 10am–11pm; 50 percent discount on the second round): Two cute 18-hole courses themed around Christmas.
-The Winter side, piled with fake snow, has more bells and whistles (love that steaming campfire and that squirting snowman).
-Combine it with Blizzard Beach without moving your car.
-Summerland beats the other Disney course, Disney's Fantasia Gardens (same rates), themed to the movie “Fantasia,” with its two courses: Fairways and Gardens.
+Disney’s Winter Summerland (outside Blizzard Beach, Walt Disney World; 407/939-7529; $14 adults, $12 kids; daily 10am–10pm): Surprisingly, not the most elaborate courses in Orlando, but you can combine them with Blizzard Beach without moving your car.
+Two cute 18-hole courses are themed around Christmas; the Winter side, piled with fake snow, has more bells and whistles (love that steaming campfire and that squirting snowman).
+Both Winter and Summerland beat the other Disney minigolf location, Disney’s Fantasia Gardens (same rates), which is located by the Swan/ Dolphin/ Reserve hotel trio.
+Its two courses, Fairways and Gardens, are themed to the movie Fantasia.
 The Fairways course has challenging shots; Gardens is sillier.
-Find it by the Swan and Dolphin hotel duo.

-* Hollywood Drive-In Golf (CityWalk Orlando, 6000 Universal Blvd., Orlando; [tel] 407/802-4848; www.hollywooddriveingolf.com; $14 adults, $12 kids 3–9; daily 9am–2am) The newest (2012) and coolest 36 holes in town, CityWalk's "haunted & sci-fi double feature" is kitted out, hilarious, and always surprising.
+Hollywood Drive-In Golf (CityWalk Orlando, 6000 Universal Blvd., Orlando; www.hollywooddriveingolf.com; 407/802-4848; 18 holes: $18 adults, $16 kids 3–9; for 36 holes add $15 adults, $13 kids; daily 9am–2am): The coolest 36 holes in town, CityWalk’s “haunted & sci-fi double feature” is kitted out, hilarious, and always surprising.
 Spinning vortices!
 Corkscrew ball elevators!
 At night, the lighting effects are impeccable.
-You can even download its own scorecard app and putt with an eyeball.
+You can even download its own scorecard app and putt an eyeball.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.